NicolasLagaillardie/mpst_rust_github/artifact.md

 `cargo build --release` builds optimised binaries that are faster for running time and usually used for benchmarks.
-Hence, it is faster for checking a `Rust` file with `cargo check` than the two others, f and `cargo build --release` is slower than `cargo build` as it optimises the output binaries.
+Hence, it is faster for checking a `Rust` file with `cargo check` than the two others,f and `cargo build --release` is slower than `cargo build` as it optimises the output binaries.
 For higher accuracy and lower variance, each command is run 10 times on each example and the columns display the means.

 The 5th column runs the command `cargo bench` with the arguments `main` and `--features=baking`.
 The first argument is the name of the file containing the files